 - If I utilize academic, medical, psychological, or other resources at my home institution, will I need to utilize these resources abroad?
 Where can I find the resources I need?
 What is the financial cost of these resources and what does my insurance cover?

 - Disclose your disability needs to program staff early, so appropriate arrangements and reasonable accommodations can be made in advance.
 Students will not be required to disclose or share any personal medical or diagnostic information.
 The goal of this point is to enable a discussion around functional impacts or barriers that you may encounter.
 Disclosing this information will not impact your application.
+You can also contact the institution abroad to find out which supports are available.

 - Remember that other cultures may provide disability access in a different way.
 We encourage you to learn about what types of accommodations are typically provided in your host country and be prepared to advocate for the accommodations that you require.
 It is also important to learn what “accessibility” looks like in your host city/country.
 For example, are there cut curbs on sidewalks throughout the city?
 Is there an accessible bus service?
 What are the accessibility legislations of the country (e.g., are places of service required to have access for wheelchair users?).